Creating an Active Learning project

 Once you've created an Active Learning project, you're redirected to the Project Home tab.
-In the top-right corner of the Project Home tab are three icons.
+In the top-right corner of the Project Home tab are several icons.

 - Notifications - informs you of any notifications you may have in the project such as project errors .
 A red circle appears in the bottom corner of the Notifications icon if a notification exists.
 Follow the instructions in the error message to resolve the project error.
 Once you've resolved the error, the error message automatically disappears.

-- Project Settings - gives an overview of the settings that were selected during the initial project setup (with the exception of Responsive Cutoff).
-It includes the following Project Details:
+- Project Settings - gives an overview of the settings that were either selected during the initial project setup, or that can be modified mid-project.
+It includes the following:

 - Project Name